H2-data/Midwest_Medicare_Beneficiaries/README.md

 - North Dakota and South Dakota have a uniquely high population of Native American beneficiaries as their secondary demographic for marketing purposes.
 - Michigan, Ohio and Missouri have a uniquely high population of black beneficiaries as their secondary demographic for marketing purposes.
 - Most states have a majority of demand beneficiaries centralized in the top 3 counties.
-- For more state by state details regarding demographics, please refer to the dashboard linked HERE and the SQL report linked HERE.